15 Best Things to Do in Vernon (CT)

 New England Motorcycle Museum

-Only opened in August 2018, the New England Motorcycle Museum has more than 100 motorcycles from over 25 different manufacturers.
+Opened in 2018, the New England Motorcycle Museum has scores motorcycles from over 25 different manufacturers.

-It’s the labor of love of lifelong enthusiast Ken Kaplan, who found the perfect venue at the abandoned Hockanum Mill, a textile factory.
+It’s the labor of love of lifelong enthusiast Ken Kaplan, who found the perfect venue at the abandoned Hockanum Mill, one of Rockville’s textile factories.

-This grand building was constructed back in the 1810s and has been sympathetically restored and is flooded with natural light.
+This grand building was constructed back in the 1810s.
+The space has been sympathetically restored and is flooded with natural light.

-Some of the many brands on show are Indian, Triumph, BMW, Rokon, Honda, Kawasaki, all combined with memorabilia for famous motorcycling events and personalities, and a staggering archive of motorcycle magazines.
+Some of the many brands on show are Indian, Triumph, BMW, Rokon, Honda, Kawasaki, all combined with memorabilia for famous motorcycling events and personalities.
+You’ll also find a staggering archive of motorcycle magazines.

-In Vernon nine miles of tree-tunnelled railroad lines have been converted into greenways for hiking, cycling, jogging, horseback riding and cross-country skiing.
+In Vernon nine miles of tree-tunneled railroad lines have been converted into greenways for hiking, cycling, jogging, horseback riding, and cross-country skiing.

-The main 5.1-mile trail begins at the Vernon-Manchester town line and curls east towards Bolton on the trackbed of the old Hartford, Providence and Fishkill Railroad, laid down in the middle of the 19th century.
+The main 5.1-mile trail begins at the Vernon-Manchester town line and curls east towards Bolton.
+It follows the railbed of the old Hartford, Providence and Fishkill Railroad, laid down in the middle of the 19th century.

-The path is part of the 21-mile Hop River Linear Park Trail that extends from Manchester to Willimantic and has trail maps in Vernon at the Church Street and Tunnel Road parking lots.
+The path is part of the 21-mile Hop River Linear Park Trail that extends from Manchester to Willimantic.
+To get oriented, you’ll find trail maps in Vernon at the Church Street and Tunnel Road parking lots.

-The trail grazes Valley Falls Park, and at Warren Avenue you can join the Rockville Spur, which shoots off to the north for 4.1 miles on the course of an old industrial line laid down in 1862.
+The trail grazes Valley Falls Park, and at Warren Avenue you can join the Rockville Spur.
+This shoots off to the north for 4.1 miles on the course of an old industrial line laid down in 1862.

 Spare Time Entertainment VernonSource: Spare Time Vernon and City Sports Grille / facebook